 Ice Baths

 Submerging oneself in a tub filled with ice-cold water, ice baths are more than just a trend among athletes.
-The icy plunge is believed to reduce muscle inflammation and soreness after intense physical activity, aiding in quicker recovery.
+The icy plunge reduces muscle inflammation and soreness after intense physical activity, aiding in quicker recovery.
 While the immediate sensation can be intense, many swear by the invigorating after-effects, noting improved mood, increased alertness, and enhanced resilience to physical stressors.
 Beyond athletic circles, it’s also becoming a popular tool for general well-being.

 The Wim Hof Method